mobidata-bw/ipl-orchestration/README.md

 # MobiData-BW IPL

-This repo defines "orchestrates" the MobiData-BW *Integrationsplattform* (IPL) by tying together and configuring all of its components using [Docker Compose](https://docs.docker.com/compose/).
+This repo defines the [MobiData-BW](https://mobidata-bw.de) *Integrationsplattform* (IPL) by tying together and configuring ("orchestrating") all of its components using [Docker Compose](https://docs.docker.com/compose/).

 ## Installation

-First, we have to install Docker (Desktop); Follow the [official installation instructions](https://docs.docker.com/get-docker/).
-It usually has Docker Compose bundled.
+First, we have to install [Docker Desktop](https://docs.docker.com/desktop/); Follow the [official installation instructions](https://docs.docker.com/get-docker/).
+You also need [Docker Compose](https://docs.docker.com/compose/), which is usually bundled with Docker Desktop.

-You will also need the following tools:
+In addition, you need the following tools:
 - [`make`](https://en.wikipedia.org/wiki/Make_(software))